Everything you need to know to get started with workflows for collecting bulk data.

-This is typically good practice because it gives you an exclusive, consistent IP address that will be used to make the requests and is also more cost effective than shared proxies, costing only $0.0750 usage credits per hour.
+This is typically good practice because it gives you an exclusive, consistent IP address that will be used to make the requests and is also more cost effective than shared proxies.

 If you're only running a small number of requests (under 75 in one hour) for testing, it's cheaper to use shared proxies.
 However, you may have a different IP address each time and these proxies are shared with other Stevesie users.

 Some websites require an advanced 4G or residential proxy that we do not provide.
 You can use any proxy provider you like - just select the custom option and enter the URL to access the proxy.

 Each API has limits on how frequently you can access it - either based on the IP address you're coming from or the authentication information you provide on each request.

 The Stevesie platform is built with safe defaults to prevent anyone from getting in trouble, and you can override these defaults at a number of levels to your needs.
 The main settings are:

 Unless otherwise specified, API endpoints that are official API wrappers will wait 1 second between requests whereas unofficial APIs will wait 2 seconds between requests.
 If a rate limiting response is received, we will wait 5 minutes for both types of APIs.